Royal Enfield Himalayan: Engine - 411 cc. Initial Himalayan variant

 Engine - 452 cc.
-Updated 2023 Himalayan variant
+2023 Himalayan variant

 Used in the revamped 2023 updated Himalayan variant.

 A modern single cylinder, water cooled engine displacing 452 cc and producing around 40 horsepower.
 This engine is mated to a six-speed manual gear box.

 Accessories

 Royal Enfield produce a range of accessories for the Himalayan, including a crash guard, bash plate, headlight guard, top rack and top box.
 Various of aftermarket suppliers have also entered the market, widening the range of such products.

 Frame and chassis

 The Himalayan has a half-duplex split cradle frame.
 Suspension is telescopic in the front while the rear is provided with monoshock suspension.
 Front forks are 41 mm with 200 mm of travel and the rear suspension offers 180 mm of travel.
 The motorcycle has a ground clearance of 220 mm.

 Factory standard tyres measure 90/90 21-inch at the front and 120/90 17-inch at the rear, as of 2025 Himalyan tyres are manufactured in India by CEAT.

 The motorcycle has a 300 mm disc with a dual piston floating caliper at the front and a 240 mm single piston caliper disc at rear.

 The instrumentation console for this motorcycle is also modeled anew.
 It includes an analog speedometer and tachometer, with a digital display for the odometer, gear position indicator, trip-meter and Ambient temperature gauge.
 Also included is an analog fuel gauge and a digital compass.
 Also included is a windscreen, which can be manually adjusted for height via screws to two positions.

-The motorcycle was designed specifically with touring in mind and features an upright seating position, with a seat height of 800 mm, allowing the rider to be seated relatively low compared to the overall height of the motorcycle.
-The motorcycle also features mounts on either sides of the tank, which can serve as holders for jerrycans, as well as tank guards.
-The rear includes a luggage carrier, and mounts are also provided as well to install aluminium panniers both provided by Royal Enfield as accessories.
+The motorcycle was designed specifically with light adventure touring in mind and features an upright seating position, with a seat height of 800 mm, allowing the rider to be seated relatively low compared to the overall height of the motorcycle.
+The motorcycle also features mounts on either side of the fuel tank, which can serve as holders for jerrycans, as well as front fuel tank guards.
+The rear includes a luggage carrier, and mounts are also provided as well to install aluminum panniers both provided by Royal Enfield as accessories.